 A delightful vegan, dairy-free, egg-free, gluten-free vegetable side dish that forms the perfect accompaniment to the main course.

-While the squash is being cooked in the pot of water, heat a 1/2 tablespoon of olive oil in a separate large saucepan.
+While the squash is being cooked in the pot of water (or roasted in the oven), heat a teaspoon of olive oil in a separate large saucepan.
 Once hot, throw in the minced garlic to fry.
 When the garlic pieces are browned, remove the toasted chopped garlic to set aside in a bowl.

-Using the same saucepan, add another 1/2 tablespoon of olive oil into the pan.
-Then put the frozen corn to cook on a low-medium fire stove setting.
+Using the same saucepan, add in 1 tablespoon of olive oil into the pan.
+Then put the frozen or fresh corn into the pan to cook on a low-medium fire stove setting.
 Cook the corn until it is golden and toasted (takes approximately 10-15 minutes), stirring occasionally.
-Once toasted, remove the corn kernels into the same bowl with the garlic.

-After a few minutes, when the spaghetti squash is heated through, add back in the toasted garlic and corn kernels.
-Stir well together.
+After a few minutes, when the spaghetti squash strands are heated through, taste the combined mixture and adjust seasonings as needed.
+Serve warm and enjoy!

 If you like, towards the end of the cooking process you can add in a tablespoon of coconut oil or vegan margarine for a more buttery feel and texture.
 Feel free to also add in another protein-rich source like toasted pine nuts, cooked black beans or roasted pumpkin seeds/sunflower seeds.
 Sprinkle some vegan 'cheese' shreds on top for a finishing touch!